clekili/fluid-keys/README.md

 ## Overview

-Fluid Simulator implements a physics simulator that visualizes the behavior of fluids in an interactive enviroment.
+Fluid Simulator implements a physics simulator that visualizes the behavior of fluids in an interactive environment.